twig/django_model_comments/README.md

 * templates/comments/app/*.html (customise templates for all models in this app)
 * templates/comments/*.html (site-wide template replacement)

-Some examples have been placed in model_comments/templates/app/model/
+Some examples have been placed in model_comments/templates/comments/app/model/

 * To modify the styling of how the comments are displayed, override "list.html".
 * To modify the styling of how area around the comment form, override "form.html" (stuff like previews, 'Post a comment' label, submit/preview buttons, etc).
 * To modify JUST the arrangement of the form fields, override "model_comment_form.html".

+For my example, the files would be /templates/comments/shirts/shirt/

 Pre-Django 1.2 contrib.comment template filename formats are also supported (just like the contrib comments module).